dagraham/etm-dgraham/README.md

 ### Goals View {#goals-view}

-This is a dedicated view that *only displays goals*.
-Goals are also displayed in *History View*, *Index View* and so forth, but are **not** displayed in *Agenda View* since goals apply *only to the current period (week, month, quarter or year)*.
+This is a dedicated view that *displays only goals*.
 This view can be selected in *etm* either by pressing "g" or by selecting *goals* from the *view* menu.

-Here is an illustrative screenshot from *Goals View*:
+Here is an illustrative screenshot:

 <img src="https://raw.githubusercontent.com/dagraham/etm-dgraham/master/goals.png" alt="new" title="goals view" width="600px" hspace="20px"/>

-In this screen shot, it is currently Thursday, June 6 2024 (the 80th anniversary of D-Day).
-Following "Active" in the first line are the percentage fractions of the current week, month, quarter and year remaining as of this date.
+In this screen shot, it is currently Thursday, June 6 2024.
+Following "Active" in the first line are the percentage fractions of the current week, month, quarter and year remaining as of this date followed by the numbers of these periods, week 23, month 6 and so forth.

 The goal "Amet modi ..." in "Active" is selected and its details panel is displayed.
 The leading "~ 2/14w" indicates that 2 instances of the goal of 14 have been completed for the current (w)eek.
 The trailing (4) means that 4 more completions are currently needed to get back on schedule.
-Other active goals such as "~ 0/10q", "~ 1/4y" and "~ 0/2m" have similar interpretations but correspond to goals for (q)uarter, (y)ear and (m)onth periods, respectively.
+Other active goals such as "~ 0/10q", "~ 1/4y" and "~ 0/2m" have similar interpretations and correspond to goals for (q)uarter, (y)ear and (m)onth periods, respectively.

-In the details panel,

-    @q 14w: 20-40

-sets a goal of "14" instances per week.
-The following ": 20-40" indicates that this goal is to apply each year only to week numbers 20, 21, 22, ..., 40.
+In the details panel, `@q 14w: 20-40` sets a goal of "14" instances per week.
+The following `: 20-40` indicates that this goal is to apply each year only to week numbers 20, 21, 22, ..., 40.
 Alternatively, a comma separated list of relevant week numbers such as "10, 15, 27" could be used.
-Such period restrictions can also be used for months (1, 2, ...
-12) and quarters (1, 2, 3, 4).
+Such period restrictions can also be used for month (1, 2, ...
+12) and quarter (1, 2, 3, 4) numbers.
 Absent such a restriction, a goal applies to all periods.

 Active goals are sorted in descending order by the degree to which the goal is currently behind schedule.
-Suppose `goal` is the numeric goal for the period, e.g, 14, `days` is the length of the period, e.g., 7, `day` is the number of days in the period that have currently passed, e.g., 3 for Thursday and `done` is the current number of completions, e.g., 2.
-Then, again for the example, `goal/days = 14/7 = 2` is the initial rate at which completions were scheduled.
-As of the current moment,
+Suppose `quota` is the numeric goal for the period, e.g, 14, `days` is the length of the period in days, e.g., 7, `day` is the number of days in the period that have currently passed, e.g., 3 for Thursday when Monday, Tuesday and Wednesday have passed, and `done` is the current number of completions, e.g., 2.
+Then `goal/days = 14/7 = 2` was the initially scheduled rate for completions per day.
+As of the current moment, however,

     (quota - done)/(days - day) = (14 - 2)/(7 - 3) = 3

-the rate at which the remaining completions must occur per remaining day is 3 which is `3/2 = 1.5` times as great as the initial completion rate.
-This ratio of the needed current completion rate relative to the initial completion rate is the measure used for "behind schedule".
+is the rate needed for completions per day to complete the goal in the remaining time and this current rate is `3/2 = 1.5` times as great as the initial completion rate.
+This ratio of the necessary current completion rate relative to the initial completion rate is the measure for "behind schedule" that is used to categorize active goals:

-* behind schedule >= 2: very late, color red
+* behind schedule >= 2: colored red
-* 2 >= behind schedule >= 4/3: late, color yellow
+* 2 >= behind schedule >= 4/3: colored yellow
-* 4/3 > behind schedule: on time, color blue
+* 4/3 > behind schedule: colored blue

 Goals view is a normal *etm* view and all the normal commands are available.
 Additionally, these commands are available when a goal is selected:
 - F:  increment the completion count for the current period (by incrementing the count for the current period in @h).